 Selecting Budget-Friendly Indoor Plants

-When starting an indoor vertical garden on a budget, it is crucial to choose plants that are affordable, low-maintenance, and well-suited for your indoor environment.
-In this subsection, we will discuss how to select the best budget-friendly indoor plants for your vertical garden, ensuring that your green haven flourishes without breaking the bank.
+When starting an indoor vertical garden on a budget, choosing affordable, low-maintenance, and well-suited plants for your indoor environment is crucial.
+This subsection will discuss selecting the best budget-friendly indoor plants for your vertical garden, ensuring that your green haven flourishes without breaking the bank.
 We will also explore some valuable resources and innovative systems to help you make informed decisions about plant selection.

 Consider Your Indoor Environment